aiplan4eu/unified-planning/notebooks/README.md

 * create a classical planning problem;
 * call a planner to solve the problem;
 * go beyond plan generation showing how to validate a plan and how to ground a planning problem;
-* call multiple planners in parallel;
+* call multiple planners in parallel.
-* read and write PDDL problems.

 ## PDDL I/O